1971 Formula One season: Round 5: France

 Two weeks after the Dutch race was the French Grand Prix at the brand-new Paul Ricard circuit near Marseille in the south of France.
 This circuit, in stark comparison to the rudimentary facilities of Zandvoort, was one of the most modern racing circuits in the world, with a smooth surface and state-of-the-art facilities not seen before in Formula One.
 It also had a long 1.1 mile straight, typical of French circuits.
 In the two previous years, the event had held at the twisty Charade public road circuit near Clermont-Ferrand; this was a very different type of circuit to Paul Ricard.
 Stewart took pole ahead of Regazzoni, Ickx and Graham Hill in a Brabham.
 At the start Stewart went into the lead with Regazzoni chasing.
-Ickx was in trouble with his engine and dropped quickly back to retire while there was a battle for third place between Rodriguez and Beltoise.
+Ickx was in trouble with his engine and dropped quickly back to retire while there was a battle for third place between Rodríguez and Beltoise.
 On the 19th lap Peterson's Alfa Romeo engine blew up and Regazzoni spun off on the oil.
 Hill had a similar accident but was able to get going and pit for repairs.
-This left Rodriguez in second place.
-By then, Cevert had moved into third later the ignition in Rodriguez's BRM failed.
+This left Rodríguez in second place.
+By then, Cevert had moved into third later the ignition in Rodríguez's BRM failed.
 So Cevert found himself promoted to second place behind Stewart, giving Tyrrell a 1-2 finish.
 Third place went to Fittipaldi who had come through the field after starting from 17th.

 Round 6: Britain

 Two weeks after France was the British Grand Prix at Silverstone.
-Before the race, Pedro Rodriguez had been killed in a crash while driving a Ferrari 512S sportscar at a German Interserie race at the Norisring street circuit.
+Before the race, Pedro Rodríguez had been killed in a crash while driving a Ferrari 512S sportscar at a German Interserie race at the Norisring street circuit.
 At the start Regazzoni and Ickx took the lead for Ferrari with Stewart third.
 At the tail of the field Oliver ran into the back of Graham Hill's Brabham, putting both men out of the race.
 Stewart and Siffert overtook Ickx during the second lap and on lap four Stewart overtook Regazzoni at Stowe Corner.
 He immediately began to build up a lead.
 Siffert overtook Regazzoni in the course of the fifth lap.
 Siffert began to suffer vibration problems and was caught and repassed by Regazzoni on lap 17.
 On lap 37 Ickx went into the pits to retire with engine trouble and five laps later Siffert also retired with a misfire.
 This put Peterson up to third place with Schenken and Fittipaldi, who had dropped to 11th early on, chasing him.
 On Lap 48 Regazzoni retired with engine trouble.
 With a few laps to go, Schenken suffered transmission failure and retired, leaving third place for Fittipaldi, and a home victory for Stewart, ahead of Peterson.
 Everyone else was lapped.